 As indicated above, the GED is a state exam, and regulations and requirements may vary by state, though in general, you need to be 16 years of age to be eligible to take the GED exam or the HiSET test.
 Many students can benefit from GED tutoring to get them ready for the test and attain better jobs.

 Be aware, though, that for test-takers 16 or 17 years old, extra requirements apply.
 Underage applicants need to have permission from their school districts and have parental approval as well.
 In some states, they also must first pass a qualification practice test.
 For age requirements in your state, check out this page.

 You can take the four GED subtests one at a time.
-In case you failed one of the four subject tests, you have two subsequent retests at a reduced rate and usually, there are no restrictions with regards to retakes but state regulations vary so check out this post about what happens if you fail a GED subtest.
+In case you failed one of the four subject tests, you have two subsequent retests at a reduced rate and usually, there are no restrictions with regard to retakes but state regulations vary so check out this post about what happens if you fail a GED subtest.

 Every year, hundreds of thousands of American adults sit for the GED exam to qualify for a college education, get a decent job, earn promotions, and work toward a better future.